maciekiwaniuk/portfolio/README.md

 - Night mode has been implemented for the sake of users' eyes.
 - Animations on scroll are handled by [AOS library](https://michalsnik.github.io/aos/).
 - To show beatiful icons is used [iconify library](https://iconify.design/).
-- In application has been implemented PWA system, what means website can run in a offline mode (without an internet connection - caches things while first visit). /--WILL BE--/
+- In application is used [cli-plugin-pwa](https://cli.vuejs.org/core-plugins/pwa.html#configuration).
+Website caches assets while first visit.

 # Installation